johnaweiss/HTML-Micro-Templating/README.md

 ## Template

 Arbitrary, user-defined HTML structure to be repeated for each record.
-Contains placeholders which get automatically loaded with data from Records.
+Contains field-placeholders which get automatically loaded with data from Records.
+Placeholders are indicated with double-brackets `[[MyField]]`.

 ```
 <template id="artist">